 Course-correcting early and often

 The longer one waits to calibrate and align one's direction of travel toward the same destination as at the outset of the voyage, the more the inevitable course correction will feel to all the sailors like the ship has completely changed course.
-For example, if the desired destination is due east for 600 days’ travel, but the ship is off course by 1% each day, after about 475 days, the required course correction to redirect back to the original destination would be a 90-degree turn to the right.
-Regardless of how abrupt such a course correction would be, this is the last point in the trajectory where the ship can change course without needing to regress in order to achieve its original destination.
+For example, if the desired destination is due east for 600 days’ travel, but the ship is off course by 1% each day, after about 475 days, the required course correction to redirect back to the original destination would be a 90-degree turn.
+Regardless of how abrupt such a course correction would be, this is the last point in the trajectory where the ship can change course without needing to regress from its trajectory in order to achieve its original destination.

 How does this kind of thing happen?
 It can occur when the ship’s course is set based on its current trajectory, rather than on a fresh realignment with the destination.
 It can also occur when the rudder is locked into position in what is presumed to be on course, but is actually 1% misaligned with the actual destination.
 It is almost impossible to detect a 1% variance in trajectory, giving the illusion that everything is as it should be and that the ship is on course as planned.
 The drift off course may not even be noticed, especially as it happens so slowly (right up until it happens very rapidly).